NLnetLabs/unbound/doc/unbound.conf.rst

 unusable with this backend.
 It's the administrator's responsibility to make the assumption hold.

-The **cachedb:** clause gives custom settings of the cache DB module.
+The ``cachedb:`` section gives custom settings of the cache DB module.

 @@UAHL@unbound.conf.cachedb@backend@@: *<backend name>*